winniecluk/translate_app_v1/README.md

 Should have restricted to one type of vendor and put less information.
 Adding more attributes is useful information for people who work in the translation field, but not useful for developers who have nothing

 Didn't pseudocode.
 Wireframed and went straight to getting resources/CRUD up since I was anxious about getting this done on time.
 The first two went up without too much hassle but adding the third and getting it to relate the way I wanted them to was not funtimes.
 Maybe it would have been funtimes without a deadline.
+I felt like I was rushing to do something I didn't know how to do very well, and I wanted to luxuriate in learning.
+But I guess that's the nature of this thing.

 Next time: wireframe, pseudocode, and then **show pseudocode to instructor first** before proceeding.
 I got suggestions that would have made this project so much easier.